smatoos/docs.denations.com/docs/guide/intro.md

 Unlike the other common NFTs, NFTs of the Art Chain Block is profitable under the support of the DeNations Token economy and MetaFi ecosystem.

+# **Welcome to DeNations**

+## **DeNations**

+### **Play to Earn!**

+DeNations is a blockchain-powered decentralized metaverse platform that everyone can own nations, build civilizations, and earn tokens.

+In DeNations, ownership of core assets is represented by Ethereum NFT (Non-Fungible Token).
+Players can register their NFTs at DeNations' metaverse platform, run their nations, and earn token (DENA) profits.
+Players will experience the best MetaFi (combination of Metaverse and DeFi) in DeNations.

+## DeNations Land

+### Collect Resources!
+Build Civilizations

+DeNations Land is a digital form of the earth’s surface in DeNations metaverse.
+DeNations earth is divided into land hexagons.
+Each hexagon has its own unique coordinates.
+The land is represented as NFT and can be traded in the open markets.

+## **DeNations Art Chain**

+### **Collect to Earn!
+Art Collaboration**

+As DeNations is becoming noticeable each day, it has recently released a new collaboration project called DeNations Art Chain, a decentralized ecosystem where various talented artists can easily and sustainably produce valuable NFT arts.

+Artists focus on producing their art NFTs and recruiting the next talented artist without worrying about complicated blockchain technologies.
+DeNations takes care of technology, marketing and token economy.

+Unlike the other common NFTs, NFTs of the Art Chain Block is profitable under the support of the DeNations Token economy and MetaFi ecosystem.

 ## Related Links